mustafaksr/cloud-run-tensorflow-js/readme.md

 bash no_docker_app_deploy.sh
 ```

-3. Deploy app's new revision and perfom traffic test:
+3. Deploy the app's new revision and perform traffic test:
-Note: if app deployed without docker, in traffic_test.sh file(line 10) ,  you need to change  [--image "$TAG"] with [--source .] to run this file properly.
+Note: if the app deployed without docker, in the traffic_test.sh file(line 10) ,  you need to change  [--image "$TAG"] with [--source .] to run this file properly.

 ```
 bash traffic_test.sh